Click on a link to be taken to the entry below.

 Undergraduate students who fulfill all the degree requirements for two curricula and who have met the conditions below will have completed a dual major.
 They will receive one diploma noting both majors.
 (1) The student must designate a first-named and second-named major in writing at least one semester prior to graduation, and have the appropriate department(s) approve this designation prior to filing the dual major form with the registrar.
 (2) Each student will be assigned an adviser in each department who will monitor progress toward degrees in that department.
 (3) The degree clearance officer in the department will certify that the student has met the degree requirements in that department.
 (4) The 24-credit-hour mathematics/science requirement and the 24-credit-hour humanities, arts, and social sciences requirement will satisfy the Institute requirements for both majors.

 Within the distributional requirements described, the student may elect any courses that meet his or her personal or professional needs.
 Courses can be chosen to form a minor—that is, a set of courses coherent based on subject, methodology, or other factors.
 Many departments offer one or more such minors; several of the minors are interdisciplinary.
 A student wishing to complete a minor should consult with the adviser for that minor before completing the second course in it (departmental secretaries have this information).
 Minors vary in their requirements from 15 to 21 credit hours.
 Courses for the minor may not be taken on a Pass/No Credit basis.
-No course which is required for a major can be used for a minor requirement.
+No more than 50% of the course credits applied to the minor requirement may be drawn from credits applied to the major.
+Students are not permitted to pursue a minor in their major, concurrently or subsequently.
 No course which is required for one minor can be used for another minor requirement.

 Graduate Curricula and Courses of Instruction